Update Location

 Enter a ZIP code to get product recommendations and information tailored to your area.

-Because it is a warm-season grass, bermuda grass will grow and be green during the summer, then may go dormant and turn brown during the winter in areas with cool winters.
-Don’t be alarmed if your bermuda is brown from October to April.
-That’s natural!
+Because it is a warm-season grass, bermuda grass will grow and be green during the summer, then may go dormant and turn brown during the winter in areas with cool temperatures.
+Don't be alarmed if your bermuda is brown from October to April.
+That's natural!

 (Not sure if you have a bermuda grass lawn?
 Read our "Identify Your Grass" article to help you identify your grass.)